Unionville GO Station

 Unionville GO Station is a train and bus station in the GO Transit network located in Markham, Ontario, Canada.
 It is a stop on the Stouffville line.
-The station is also served by Highway 407 East Express buses, which run westbound to Highway 407 station, northbound to Mount Joy GO Station, and eastbound to the Oshawa GO station.
+The station is also served by Highway 407 East Express buses, which run westbound to Highway 407 station, northbound to Mount Joy GO Station, and eastbound to Durham College Oshawa GO station.

 By late May 2022, the station had acquired a second track, a turnaround track and an island platform to support future all-day, two-way service on the Stouffville line.
-In future, GO trains will run every 10 minutes to Unionville and every 30 minutes to Mount Joy GO Station.
+In the future, GO trains will run every 10 minutes to Unionville and every 30 minutes to Mount Joy GO Station.

 History

-Old Unionville Station
+Old Unionville station

-The original Unionville Station was opened in 1871 by the Toronto and Nipissing Railway.
+The original Unionville station was opened in 1871 by the Toronto and Nipissing Railway.
 The railway line and station were acquired in succession by the Midland Railway of Canada in 1882, the Grand Trunk Railway in 1884 and Canadian National Railway in 1923.
 Canadian National served the station until 1978; GO Transit used the station from 1982 to 1991.
 GO train service ended at the station on Friday May 3, 1991, and service began at the current GO station the following Monday, May 6.

 The old station building has been restored and is now used as a community centre.
 Like Markham GO Station, this station features classic Canadian Railway Style with elements of Vernacular Carpenter Gothic architecture of the 19th Century.
 It is located on Station Lane, near Main Street Unionville.
 While a platform exists it is fenced off from the rail line to indicate it is not an operational station.